 This meant that if enemies suspected of any of them, they would find a totally ordinary person.

 While it is true that they wore the famous dark clothing for night missions, a ninja would spend most of his time in the service dressed as an ordinary person rather than in this manner.

 As mentioned above, Oda Nobunaga maintained a deadly rivalry with the Shinobi clans.
 So much so that he used every resource at his disposal to hunt them down, destroying these secret organizations.

 But that was not the end of the ninja clans.

 In the 18th century, Yoshimune Tokugawa hired the surviving ninjas to form the first Japanese secret intelligence service: oniwaban.

 The work of its members consisted almost exclusively of collecting information for the daimios and various government agents.
 They were often hired as bodyguards disguised as gardeners.

-Would you like to have your own Ninja sword?
-Take a look at our collection of ninjato swords.
+If you love Shinobis as much as we do and you’d like to have your own ninja sword, take a look at our collection of ninjatos.